bootiful-podcast/desktop-v1/README.md

 # BootifulPodcast.fm Desktop Client

-An experimental take on a desktop UI to support this use case.
+An experimental take on a desktop UI to the podcast publication usecase.

+In order to run this you'll need to run [the API server](https://github.com/bootiful-podcast/api).

+In order to run this you'll need to run [the Python-based Processor](https://github.com/bootiful-podcast/processor).

+In order to run this you'll want to run [the Site Generator, which then updates a local copy of the website](https://github.com/bootiful-podcast/site-generator).

+You can run this with a `spring.profiles.active=dev` to activate the `dev` profile and preload a `Podcast` instance to load.
+It depends on files for a particular real, past, podcast residing in your `$HOME/Dropbox/` folder.

 ## To Do
 * Show a publication progress bar (animated gif?) while it's being processed by the service.